Jb-2k/Discord-Chatbot/README.md

 Then run the notebook.
 Once it is finished, you should see a csv file at the path you specified in OUTPUT_PATH.
 This is the file we will use for model training

 ## Step three: Training the model and uploading to HuggingFace🤗
 Now we are ready to train our model.
-Open [DiscordChatBotTraining.ipynb]() and set DATA_PATH to the csv file produced by the last step.
+Open [Training.ipynb](https://github.com/Jb-2k/Discord-Chatbot/blob/dev/Training.ipynb) and set DATA_PATH to the csv file produced by the last step.

 ![image](https://github.com/Jb-2k/Discord-Chatbot/assets/91644188/8e29659f-ae94-46a4-aaf3-bc791789f7f3)